dluvishis/fetch_rewards/README.md

     We are creating 3 separate lists for both texts which will include all unigrams, bigrams, trigrams.

 3. Score calculation

     Score Calculation is based on lists comparision separately for unigrams, bigrams and trigrams.
-    Comparission score between 2 lists lst1 and lst2 is calculated using this formulae:
+    Comparison score between 2 lists lst1 and lst2 is calculated using this formulae:

     **Score= (Num_allitems - Num_dif)/Num_allitems**